ArduPilot/ardupilot_wiki/common/source/docs/common-3dr-radio-advanced-configuration-and-technical-information.rst

 slower for low air data rates.

-For most amateur UAV applications the default ``AIR_SPEED`` of 64 with ECC enabled will be good.
+For most amateur UAV applications the default ``AIR_SPEED`` of 64 with no ECC enabled will be good.

 Error correction
 ================